Substantial Dairy Farm With Subdivision Potential Placed On The Market For Sale

 Press Release – Bayleys Realty Group

-Drumlea Farm A highly-productive low-input dairy farm on the outskirts of Hamilton and encompassing a substantial quantity of lifestyle block sized sections – has been placed on the market for sale.
-Drumlea Farm in Ngahinapouri some three kilometres …
+Drumlea Farm- 99 Livingstone.
+A highly-productive low-input dairy farm on the outskirts of Hamilton and encompassing a substantial quantity of lifestyle block sized sections – has been placed on the market for sale.
+Drumlea Farm in Ngahinapouri some …

 A highly-productive low-input dairy farm on the outskirts of Hamilton – and encompassing a substantial quantity of lifestyle block sized sections – has been placed on the market for sale.